eclipse/openvsx/cli/README.md

 ### Download Extensions

 You can use `ovsx` for downloading extensions from an Open VSX instance.
-Extensions are identified with the format `namespace.extension`, and an exact version or version range can be specified with the `--version` (or `-v`) argument.
+Extensions are identified with the format `namespace.extension`, and an exact version or version range can be specified with the `--versionRange` (or `-v`) argument.
 The namespace corresponds to the `publisher` entry of the package.json file.

 Variants:
  * `ovsx get <extension>`